Skip to main content

 Commit

 Finally, Commit returns the hash of the commitment of app.cms back to the underlying consensus engine.
 This hash is used as a reference in the header of the next block.
+As soon as the state changes are committed, checkState starts afresh from the most recently committed state and finalizeBlockState resets to nil in order to be consistent and reflect the changes.

 Info

 The Info ABCI message is a simple query from the underlying consensus engine, notably used to sync the latter with the application during a handshake that happens on startup.
-When called, the Info(res abci.ResponseInfo) function from BaseApp will return the application's name, version and the hash of the last commit of app.cms.
+When called, the Info(res abci.InfoResponse) function from BaseApp will return the application's name, version and the hash of the last commit of app.cms.

 Query